This article mentions details of JEXL.

 .

-Conditional expressions check to see if the first segment evaluates to a truthy value.
-If so, the consequent segment is evaluated.
-Otherwise, the alternate is.
-If the consequent section is missing, the test result itself will be used instead.
+Conditional expressions are used to check if the first segment returns a correct value.
+If that’s the case, the value in the next segment is applied.
+Otherwise, the other value is applied.
+If the next segmeent is missing, the test result itself will be used instead.

 Expression | Result |